ItzELECTR0/TWAOS/CODE_OF_CONDUCT.md

 * Accepting responsibility and apologizing to those affected by our mistakes
 * Focusing on what is best not just for us as individuals, but for the overall community and the project

-The behavior that is unacceptpable:
+The behavior that is unacceptable:

 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment